umeranjum17/cognify/docs/debug_logging.md

 - `warn`: Shown by default
 - `info`: Shown by default
 - `debug`: Only shown in verbose mode
 - `trace`: Only shown in verbose mode
+- `debugOnly`: Only shown in debug builds with verbose mode

+## Recent Changes
+- Reduced default logging verbosity for better performance
+- Replaced direct `print()` statements with proper Logger calls
+- Added `debugOnly()` method for debug-specific output
+- Improved log filtering and control mechanisms